anandijawkar/anandijawkar/README.md

 • 📚 A COBWEB framework that highlights the relationship between predator-prey in the wildlife

+• 🎮 An unbeatable AI Tic Tac Toe game where the best you could do is tie it!

 ## 🔭 I’m currently working on:

 • An ML web app where users can upload images that contains real world objects or text, and get the labels for all the detected objects and texts in the image